snyk-playground/cx-tools/project-collections/README.md

 ## Remove Collection
 A script that deletes a named collection.
+This is the brut force full delete of the collection.
+This script does not delete a sub-set of the projects within the collection.

 ## Use Case
 A collection abstracts a view of assigned projects.
 You need to delete the collection.